 In various industries there is a need to focus a laser beam to a well-defined size and shape with uniform intensity (flat top).
-A uniform spot enables even laser treatment of the working surface, and maintains the same active area regardless of pulse energy.
+A flat top spot enables uniform laser treatment of the working surface, and maintains the same active area regardless of pulse energy.
 In addition, the sharp edges of the spot –the narrow “transition region” – create a clear-cut border between treated and untreated zones.

 Typical laser applications for a Top Hat shaper include:

 - Hole Drilling

 This application note is meant to contribute to the user’s understanding of the functionality and share considerations that should be taken into account when using a Beam Shaper element.